Lernstick/glados/howtos/take-exam.md

 This will initiate the last backup of the exam files and marks your exam as finished (See [Ticket states](ticket-states.md)).
 You will get a notice when the last backup is done.
 Changes of the exam result from then on, will not be saved.

-You can shutdown the system now.
+The exam is done, you can shutdown the system now.